sandtr0ut/TriviaGame/README.md

  * Correct answers and background details are displayed after each question.

- * Game will advance to the next question automatically.
+ * Game will advance to the next question automatically!

  <br>